Paul St-Pierre Plamondon: Early career

-Parti Québécois (2016–present)
+Political beginnings

-In 2016, he was a candidate in the 2016 Parti Québécois leadership race, finishing fourth with 6.84% support.
-One of his main commitments during this race was to reconnect the party with all Québécois.
+In 2016, Plamondon was a candidate in the 2016 Parti Québécois leadership race, finishing fourth with 6.84% support.
+One of his main commitments during this race was to reconnect the party with all Québécois people.

+Plamondon opposed holding a referendum on sovereignty during a PQ government's first mandate.

-On October 23, 2016, the leader of the Parti Québécois, Jean-François Lisée, announced the appointment of Paul St-Pierre Plamondon to the position of Special Advisor to the leader of the Parti Québécois, after he had joined the Party.
-Under the project “Dare to rethink the PQ”, Paul St-Pierre Plamondon’s mandate includes consulting the people of Québec on the renewal of the Party and drafting, at the end of this process, a report and recommendations on the relaunch of the Parti Québécois.
-The open consultation is particularly aimed at the business community, particularly entrepreneurs and other professionals, members of Québec’s diversity and those under the age of 40.
-After 162 consultations with more than 3,600 people, it tabled a report with 156 recommendations in April 2017.
+On October 23, 2016, the leader of the Parti Québécois (PQ), Jean-François Lisée, announced the appointment of Pierre Plamondon to the position of Special Advisor to the leader.
+In this role, Plamondon recommended consulting the people of Québec on the renewal of the party and drafting, at the end of this process, a report and recommendations on the relaunch of the PQ.
+The open consultation was mostly aimed at the business community, particularly entrepreneurs and other professionals, members of Québec’s diversity, and those under the age of 40.
+After 162 consultations with more than 3,600 people, he tabled a report with 156 recommendations in April 2017.
 At the PQ National Congress in September 2017, 44 recommendations were accepted by the PQ National Executive Council.
-The majority of the other recommendations will finally be adopted at the extraordinary Parti Québécois convention in Trois-Rivières in November 2019.
+The majority of the other recommendations were adopted at the extraordinary PQ convention in Trois-Rivières in November 2019.

-PQ candidate in the county of Prévost in the 2018 general election, he faces former Liberal minister Marguerite Blais, who now represents the Coalition Avenir Québec.
+As the candidate for the Parti Québécois in the county of Prévost in the 2018 Quebec general election, Plamondon faced former Quebec Liberal Party minister Marguerite Blais, who now represented the Coalition Avenir Québec.
 During this local election campaign, Plamondon prioritized the environment, the quality of public services and support for families.
 Presented as a star contestant, he was defeated by Marguerite Blais.

-On January 28, 2020, he officially announced his candidacy for the leadership of the Parti Québécois.
-Its slogan - OUI - announces a positive and unifying campaign, firmly focused on independence and the celebration of Québec in 2020.
-Contrary to its constitutional position of 2016, it now promises a popular consultation on independence in a first mandate.
-As part of this leadership race, he will publish his third essay Rebâtir le camp du OUI where he presents his game plan to revive the Parti Québécois and the idea of sovereignty.
-He won the leadership race on October 9, 2020 with 56% of the vote in the third round.